Sitecore.

 Storyblok – Modern headless with visual editor; better for 2020s architecture

-Can I use Sitecore headlessly?
+Can I use Sitecore headless?

 How much does a Sitecore implementation cost?